 Co-author Ian Woolley chuckles, but begs his collaborators not to judge Mr Cook by the standards to which society might hold, say, a competent adult.

 “Like all weaklings, climate millennialists have to choose their opponents carefully.
-The list of people John Cook can make a fool of in open debate might be a short one, to put it politely, but it does include John Cook.
-So who would blame for spending an entire paper jousting with straw-men of his own half-arsed erection?
+The list of people John Cook can make a fool of in open debate might be an extremely short one, but it does include John Cook.
+So who could blame him for spending an entire paper jousting with straw-men of his own half-arsed erection?

 “I’d probably do the same thing if I were an idiot.
 It’s genius.”